KatsuteDev/Background/README.md

     <p>GitHub Copilot is <b>strictly prohibited</b> on this repository.<br>Pulls using this will be rejected.</p>
 </table>
 <!-- GitHub Copilot Disclaimer -->

- - Found a bug or have a suggestion?
-Post it in [issues](https://github.com/KatsuteDev/Background/issues).
- - Want to further expand our project?
-[Fork](https://github.com/KatsuteDev/Background/fork) this repository and submit a [pull request](https://github.com/KatsuteDev/Background/pulls).

-### 💼 License

 This extension is released under the [GNU General Public License (GPL) v2.0](https://github.com/KatsuteDev/Background/blob/main/LICENSE).